-- Private, IDA-facilitated breakout sessions for affinity groups in the documentary community
+- 12 private, facilitated breakout sessions for affinity groups in the documentary community

-- Masterclasses, in which some of the greatest filmmakers of our times share insights on their films and careers
+- 3 case studies and 3 masterclass workshops, in which some of the greatest filmmakers of our times share insights on their films and careers

-- 1 keynote speech every day from a leading figure in the documentary field
+- 3 keynote speeches, one every day, from a leading figure in the documentary field

 There are two separate passes or paths for attendance: